 Introductory seminars are around the topics of social theory, history of social thinking, research design and method.
-Minimum requirement: to complete the introductory module in the 1st semester, obligatory for 30 credits altogether.
-In the 2nd semesters from the three fields two courses must be selected; obligatory for 10 credits altogether.
+Minimum requirement: to complete the introductory module in the 1^{st} semester,

-Students must prepare a study and research plan by every October 15th for the given academic period with the direction of their tutors.
+Students must prepare a study plan during the first semester until the end of the academic period with the direction of their tutors.
 This contains the types of subjects the student will be attending from the following semester.
-(The study plans must be handed in for the officer in the Registrar's office.
+(The study plans have to be handed in for the officer in he Registrar's office.
 They will be also handed over to the program leader.)